s-KaiNet/gulp-jasmine-inject/Samples/SharePoint/README.md

 - `additionalJS` - optional, javascript files, which will be included into the page.
 This can be your library under test
 - `verbose` - show additional output in console

-For even more detailed real world sample refer to [SPListRepostiory.js](https://github.com/s-KaiNet/SPListRepository.js) project and discover `gulpfile.js` (`tests` task) along with spec file.
+For even more detailed real world sample refer to [SPListRepostiory.js](https://github.com/s-KaiNet/SPListRepository.js) project and explore `gulpfile.js` (`tests` task) along with spec file.